 - When they breed, moray eels spawn a thousand eggs.
 Larvae mingle in plankton during the first year

 The moray eel remains a wild animal with a formidable dentition, stay on the safe side !

-You will have the opportunity to observe and make wonderful shots by taking the following precautions: do not enter his territory (and want to find her burrow) and do not dive in places where people practice feeding and / or with instructors accustomed to such practices.
+You will have the opportunity to observe and make wonderful shots by taking the following precautions: do not enter it’s territory (and want to find it’s burrow) and do not dive in places where people practice feeding and / or with instructors accustomed to such practices.

 Divers are guests of this underwater world that we love.
 Do not forget to respect it and don’t go too far with marine animals as I told you about it here

 Thank you to my friend Philippe Lahousse, a talented photographer, for sharing photos that illustrate this article.